 What is Chinese Medicine ?

-Although acupuncture and herbal medicine are considered complementary or alternative therapies in the U.S. prominent health organizations such as the World Health Organization (WHO) and the National Institute of Health (NIH) in the U.S. recognize the benefits of EAM and endorse its practice as a safe, effective form of medicine for many medical conditions.
+Prominent health organizations such as the World Health Organization (WHO) and the National Institute of Health (NIH) in the U.S. recognize the benefits of EAM (acupuncture and herbal medicine) and endorse its practice as a safe, effective form of medicine for many medical conditions.
+It is becoming more commonplace for patients to combine conventional medicine with alternative medicine to support their body's own healing abilities while also addressing immediate symptom relief; truly holistic healthcare for whatever ails you!

 East Asian Medicine Treats the Individual

-The value and breadth of a holistic medicine is that it looks at the person as one unified system, rather than treating a “disease” or “symptom.”
+The advantage of a holistic medicine is that it looks at the person as one unified system rather than treating a “disease” or “symptom.”
 EAM practitioners assess the seemingly unrelated symptoms of imbalances to formulate a personalized diagnosis and treatment plan that addresses the mind, body and spirit of the individual patient.
-Three people may come in with the same physical complaint but each may have three different diagnoses, three unique treatment plans.
+Three people may come in with the same physical complaint but each may have three different diagnoses and each a unique treatment plan.

 Support the Body’s Innate Healing Abilities